-There are 2 possible scenarios.
+There are 4 possible scenarios.

-1. A normal Command node consisting of 3 sections: starter, options, and main argument, respectively.
+1. A normal Command node consisting of 3 sections: introduction, options, and main argument, respectively.

-The starter section is resulted from parsing either greedily for an identifier or non-greedily for a text enclosed by a pair of bars plus and an equal number of zero or more hashes at both ends.
+The introduction section is resulted from parsing either greedily for an identifier or non-greedily for a text enclosed by a pair of bars plus and an equal number of zero or more hashes at both ends.

-Following the starter section, if a left square bracket is found, then the option section as a list of tokens must be parsed and it will result in a TokenList node.
-Otherwise (if the left square bracket is absent), this option section will be represented by None.
+Following the introduction section, if a left square bracket is found, then the options section as a list of tokens must be parsed and it will result in a TokenList node.
+Otherwise (if the left square bracket is absent), this options section will be represented by None.